6 Silly Nutrition Rules

 In an attempt to make the science of nutrition easier to understand, nutrition gurus give us sound bites that are only partly accurate or based on misunderstood science.
 Here are 6 silly food and nutrition rules that have got to go.
+These myths stand in the way of healthy eating!

 Silly Nutrition Rule #1: Don’t eat white food.